Kurento/doc-kurento/source/tutorials/java/tutorial-groupcall.rst

 In the following snippet we can see the creation of the WebSocket (variable ``ws``) in the path ``/groupcall``.
 Then, the ``onmessage`` listener of the WebSocket is used to implement the JSON signaling protocol in the client-side.
-Notice that there are three incoming messages to client:
+Notice that there are five incoming messages to client:
 ``existingParticipants``, ``newParticipantArrived``, ``participantLeft``,
 ``receiveVideoAnswer`` and ``iceCandidate``.
 Convenient actions are taken to implement each step in the communication.
 For example, in functions ``start``